CBS4 Investigates: Miami Hospital Dealing With Invasion Of Privacy Issue, Disturbing Photos Of NICU Baby Posted On Nurse Sierra Samuels' Social Media

 MIAMI (CBSMiami) – Jackson Memorial Hospital is dealing with a disturbing invasion of privacy issue after pictures of a baby born with a birth defect in their neonatal intensive care unit were posted on an employee’s social media account.

-Jackson Health System said that the employee is now on administrative leave.READ MORE: Crash Sent Two Cars Into Front Of Miami Funeral Home
+Jackson Health System said that the employee is now on administrative leave.READ MORE: Body Pulled From Car In Canal In NW Dade

 “In addition to the general HIPPA violation that we’d be looking at here there’s a sense of decency about the rights and expectations we all have in our likenesses and our images,” said Miami litigation attorney David Weinstein.